hakobtp/blog/postgresql/join/2_cross_join.md

 ---

-We can think of a join as a combination of rows from two or more tables.↳
+We can think of a join as a combination of rows from two or more tables.

-For example, the following query returns all the combinations from the rows of the category table and the rows of the posts table:
+For example, the following query returns all the combinations from the rows of the `categories` table and the rows of the goods table:

 ```sql
 select